-Located some 50km southwest of Kraków, the small town of Wadowice features a population of around 20,000 and is fairly unremarkable beyond the fact that it was here on May 18, 1920 that Karol Wojtyła - the future Pope John Paul II - was born, an event that's turned the otherwise sleepy Małopolska municipality into a major place of pilgrimage, complete with a state-of-the-art museum and tacky tourist trappings.
+Despite being a typically charming small Polish town with a historical centre organised around a main square and church, Wadowice - with its population of less than 20,000 - would be decidedly unremarkable were it not for the simple fact that it was here on May 18, 1920 that Karol Wojtyła - the future Pope John Paul II - was born.
+This otherwise sleepy Małopolska municipality has turned into a major place of pilgrimage, and today boasts a state-of-the-art museum dedicated to the former Pope, which makes the easy 50km trip from Krakówwell worth considering for Catholics and papal enthusiasts.

 What to See in Wadowice

-Everything of interest can be seen in an afternoon and revolves around the Wadowice's small central square - the appropriately named 'Plac Jana Pawła II.'
-The main attraction is John Paul II's Family House - 1200 square metres of modern exhibition space over four floors, which chart the great man's life and work in the very house he grew up in.
-Also on Wadowice's main square stands Virgin Mary's Offertory Minor Basilica, a rather splendid 15th century structure renovated in the 18th and the site of Karol Wojtyła's baptism on June 20, 1920.
+Wadowice’s main points of interest can all be easily seen in an afternoon and revolve around the town’s small central square - now appropriately named 'Plac Jana Pawła II' (John Paul II Square).
+The main attraction is John Paul II's Family House - a modern, multimedia museum which immerses visitors in the great man's life and accomplishments in the very building he grew up in.
+Next door on Wadowice's main square stands the Virgin Mary's Offertory Minor Basilica, a rather splendid 15th century structure renovated in the 18th and the site of Karol Wojtyła's baptism on June 20, 1920.
 Outside the church is a large monument to the man, while inside you'll find a chapel dedicated to him, as well as another likeness in the form of a rather bizarre-looking wooden statue.

 Don't make your visit only about sightseeing, however.
 John Paul II had a remarkably sweet tooth, and during his 1999 return visit to his hometown as Pope he made a passing remark about his fondness for kremówka, a local cream cake he used to buy in Karol Hagenhuber's confectionery shop on the town square.
 Naturally the locals went wild for his comment and just about every shop in Wadowice, regardless of whether it sells food or not, now sells slices of 'kremówka papieska' (the Pope's cream cake) for visitors to try.
 Consisting of two thin layers of puff pastry filled with vanilla custard cream and topped with powdered sugar, it's become the town's trademark comestible, so do indulge yourself while in town.